 “Clean this mess off the table, it’s dinner time!”

-A local department store sponsored a city-wide art contest for all grades and my Favorite TV Show art entry was chosen for display in the department store’s auditorium.
+A local department store sponsored a city-wide art contest for all grades and schools in Akron, Ohio, and my Favorite TV Show art entry was chosen for display in the department store’s auditorium.
 A little white honorable mention ribbon was taped to my art!
 How was I to know that EVERYONE received a little white ribbon?
 I was so inspired.
 Do you want to know what my favorite TV show was?
 FLIPPER.
-Darn, I loved that smart little dolphin and dreamed of having a pet one some day, so quite natural I would draw a little Flipper dolphin inside a cool TV frame and even watercolored the network’s peacock over his head.
+Darn, I loved that smart little chattering dolphin and dreamed of having a pet one some day, so quite natural I would draw a little Flipper dolphin inside a cool TV frame and even watercolored the network’s peacock over his head.

 “Your art isn’t very good…..It really isn’t.”

 In seventh grade, soaring on Mrs. Palmer’s praising wings, I eagerly signed up for art.
 And met the grouchy, miserable, mean old Mrs. Ada Wilcox.
 The first week, we were drawing little fantastical big-eyed girl figures (all the rage, remember?) and I was so into it until I felt Mrs. Wilcox hovering over the top of my head, her perfume (it was Tabu) suffocating.
 “Your art isn’t very good, Carol.
 It really isn’t.”
 I ran from the room crying.
 And dropped the class later that day.
 I never even returned to collect my art from the box with a masking tape label that read “Carol M. GR7”.
 Give me a break.
 A 12-year old born in the 1950s should survive that unscathed?
 Fragile and discouraged, I quit making art.
 That cringe-worthy moment haunted me for years.
 Ahhh…be careful of your words, friends…..